OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ### Threat Modelling

-Threat modeling involves using the results of the information gathering phase to determine what threats are likely or severe, producing test cases that may be executed at later stages.
-Threat modeling should be a key part of the general SDLC, ideally perfomed throughout development, rather than just before a penetration test.
+Threat modelling involves using the results of the information gathering phase to determine what threats are likely or severe, producing test cases that may be executed at later stages.
+Threat modelling should be a key part of the general SDLC, ideally performed throughout development, rather than just before a penetration test.

-General threat modeling guidelines [have been defined by OWASP](https://www.owasp.org/index.php/Application_Threat_Modeling), and these are usually applicable to mobile apps.
+General threat modelling guidelines [have been defined by OWASP](https://www.owasp.org/index.php/Application_Threat_Modeling), and these are usually applicable to mobile apps.

 <!-- are there any threat modelling techniques specially applicable to mobile apps? -->